dilleswari1234/Gen_AI/README.md

    python app.py
    ```

-   Alternatively, you can access the chatbot directly on [Hugging Face Spaces](https://huggingface.co/spaces/Dilleswari/Gen-AI) without any local setup.
+   Alternatively, you can access the chatbot directly on [Hugging Face Spaces](https://huggingface.co/spaces/Dilleswari/Gen-AI) without any local setup and start interacting with the chatbot directly in your browser.

 ## Project Structure